-I absolutely love being able to throw food in in the morning, and not have to worry about it the rest of the day.
-As a bonus, the house smells wonderful after a few hours like I’m reallly putting a lot of effort into dinner when really, I’m just loafing around.
+I absolutely love being able to throw food in in the morning and not have to worry about it the rest of the day.
+As a bonus, the house smells wonderful after a few hours, like I’m really putting a lot of effort into dinner when really, I’m just loafing around.

-I love this pork roast recipe because it’s so easy, and the “chinese” flavor isn’t overwhelming – just strong enough to give it some flavor.
-Plus, the ingredients are common enough that almost everybody already has them in thier pantry.
+I love this pork roast recipe because it’s so easy, and the “Chinese” flavor isn’t overwhelming – just strong enough to give it some flavor.
+Plus, the ingredients are common enough that almost everybody already has them in their pantry.
 It’s my favorite pork recipe!

 Chinese Pork Over Rice